Nuffle-Labs/nffl/docs/docs/operator/registration.md

 :::note

 At this initial testnet stage, operators need to be whitelisted.
-If you are interested and have not already been whitelisted, please contact the SFFL team!
+If you are interested and have not already been whitelisted, please contact the NFFL team!

 :::